SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_AZ210.md

 # Newtec AZ210

-This driver allows you to monitor and control a Newtec AZ210 1+1 modulator redundancy switch.
+This connector allows you to monitor and control a Newtec AZ210 1+1 modulator redundancy switch.
 General information about the device can be retrieved, alarms are retrieved and modulator redundancy can be viewed and set.
 The information is polled over a serial connection using the RMCP protocol.

 ## About